dokipen/bitten/README.txt

 done.
 You might need to install software that the build of your project requires, but the Bitten build slave itself doesn't require anything extra.

-For the build master and web interface, you'll need to install Trac 0.9.
+For the build master and web interface, you'll need to install Trac 0.9.3 or later.
 Please refer to the Trac documentation for information on how it is installed.

 Build Master Configuration